kaby76/Trash/src/trquery/readme.md

 ## Description

-Reads a parse tree from stdin, and a query file via options, then execute the query, which modifies the parse tree, and write the modified tree to stdout.
+Reads a parse tree from stdin, executes a list of queries (insert, delete, or replace), and write the modified tree to stdout.
 The input and output are Parse Tree Data.

 ## Usage

-trquery <file-name>
+trquery insert xpath-expr string (; additional commands...)* trquery delete xpath-expr (; additional commands...)* trquery replace xpath-expr string (; additional commands...)*

 ## Details

+For all commands, an XPath expression defines where an operation occurs.
+Commands are executed in order as they appear.
+The advantage of this command is that the parse tree does not have be re-read or written after each operation as with trinsert, trdelete, or trreplace.

 ## Example